danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ## Ruleset 6 - What is unearned income for UC?

-Source: p37
+Source: Child Poverty Action Group (2018, p.37)

 This can include income from a large range of unearned sources, including certain other benefits, income from capital including rental income, and so on.
 No taper is applied to unearned income, so the full value is counted against the UC maximum amount.

 ## Ruleset 7 - The standard UC allowance

-Source: p59-60
+Source: Child Poverty Action Group (2018, pp.59-60)

 The standard UC allowance is £251.77 for a single claimant aged under 25, £317.82 for a single claimant aged 25 or over, £395.20 for a claiming couple both aged under 25, £498.89 for a claiming couple where at least one person is aged 25 or over.

 ## Ruleset 8 - An allowance for children under UC

-Source: p60-61
+Source: Child Poverty Action Group (2018, pp.60-61)

 A claimant or their partner are responsible for a child if the child 'normally' lives with them.
-A child counts toward the allowance if they are (i) under 16 years old, or (ii) if they are above or equal to 16 years old, below 20 years old, and meet the criteria for a 'qualifying young person' per p56.
+A child counts toward the allowance if they are (i) under 16 years old, or (ii) if they are above or equal to 16 years old, below 20 years old, and meet the criteria for a 'qualifying young person' per Child Poverty Action Group (2018, p.56).

 If the eldest qualifying child (i.e. the one with the earliest date of birth) was born before 06/04/2017, then the allowance element for that child is £277.08 per month (i.e. per assessment period).
 Otherwise, the allowance element for them is £231.67.